JuliaLang/julia/doc/src/manual/metaprogramming.md

 ## [Macros](@id man-macros)

-Macros provide a method to include generated code in the final body of a program.
+Macros provide a mechanism to include generated code in the final body of a program.
 A macro maps a tuple of arguments to a returned *expression*, and the resulting expression is compiled directly rather than requiring a runtime [`eval`](@ref) call.
 Macro arguments may include expressions, literal values, and symbols.